emblab-westlake/ARGfams/README.md

 ### Development Record

 ARGfams created by Feng Ju in Oct 2018
-ARGfams v0.1 - created by Xinyu Huang and Guoqing Zhang based and Pfam (v34.0) and TIGRFAMs (v15.0)
+ARGfams v0.1 - created by Xinyu Huang and Guoqing Zhang based and the large HMM model database was construct by Pfam (v34.0) and TIGRFAMs (v15.0)

 ### Dependence